Oral-History:National Science Foundation (NSF)

 - Robert M. Gray (1991) - Electrical Engineer who made significant contributions in speech processing, developed one of the first examples of a universal code and popularized the algorithm for vector quantifier design.

-- David Gries - Has worked to advance the teaching of CS and is known for his research in compiling and in programming methodology.
+- David Gries - Worked to advance the teaching of computer science and is known for his research in compiling and in programming methodology.

-- Juris Hartmanis - Made significant contributions in the field of computational complexity theory and was one of founders and the first chairman of the Cornell CS department.
+- Juris Hartmanis - Made significant contributions in the field of computational complexity theory and was one of founders and the first chairman of the Cornell computer science department.

 - Martin Hellman - A researcher in cryptography whose work has been applied to public key encryption systems.